Tidy Wide Format

 Additional Cleanup

 To make analysis easier, an unique ID is given to each row to identify the spatial location.
-This identifier is built from {source}-{site}-{depth}.
+This identifier can be built from {source}-{site}-{depth}.

 create identifier column